 Leonardo da Vinci was one of the best-known knowledge lovers.
-He opened corpses to learn how the human body functions, played with candles and canvas to see how shadow works, observed the flow of water to create mechanics.
+He opened corpses to learn how the human body functions, played with candles and canvas to see how shadow works and observed water flow to create mechanics.
 His life was filled with exciting experiments.
 To learn better, watch this documentary.

 What if the most precise word for this expression hasn’t been coined yet?
 It is time to put your mind to work.
 Here is one I came up with, a combination of two Latin words – Curiosus (Curious) + Amator (Lover) = Curiosamator.
 Make yours and share with this community of knowledge.